 - Our firm has recovered over $400 million in settlements and record-setting jury verdicts on behalf of our clients.
 We will advocate aggressively for your maximum possible compensation.

 - Our attorneys have decades of experience representing clients in their personal injury claims, including car accidents.
-We will leverage our knowledge and skill set to craft a compelling case in your favor.
+We will leverage our knowledge and skill set to craft a compelling case in your favor and protect your rights.

 - Navigating a car accident claim can be difficult after a recent injury.
-Our lawyers will handle all aspects of your case on your behalf, allowing you to focus on recovery—not paperwork.
+Our Chicago car accident lawyers will handle all aspects of your case on your behalf, allowing you to focus on recovery—not paperwork.

 Auto Accident Cases We Handle

-Our trusted car accident attorneys handle a variety of cases, including:
+Our trusted car accident attorneys handle a variety of cases in Chicago, including:

 - Head-on Collision